 How does that affect the private sector sites in Europe and elsewhere?
 There are reasons why now is the ideal time to begin planning for website accessibility.
 It is crucial to know what web accessibility is and know why it matters.

-Web accessibility is a means of designing technologies, tools, and sites of digital inclusion, so that anyone, including people with disabilities, is able to use them easily.
+Web accessibility is a means of designing technologies, tools, and sites of digital inclusion so that anyone, including people with disabilities, can use them efficiently.
 The types of disabilities considered when designing accessible digital media and websites include

 - Cognitive limitations